dwaldo/GettingAndCleaningData/README.md

 [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

-The first step of the project is to write an R script called `run_analysis.R` that does the following:
+The main goal of the project is to write an R script called `run_analysis.R` that does the following:

 * Merges the training and the test sets to create one data set.
 * Extracts only the measurements on the mean and standard deviation for each measurement.